rails/rails/guides/source/upgrading_ruby_on_rails.md

 `AbstractController::Translation.raise_on_missing_translations` has been removed.
 This was a private API, if you were relying on it you should migrate to `config.i18n.raise_on_missing_translations` or to a custom exception handler.

+### All tests now respect the `active_job.queue_adapter` config

+If you have set `config.active_job.queue_adapter` in your `config/application.rb` or `config/environments/test.rb` file, the adapter you selected was previously not used consistently across all tests.
+In some tests your adapter would be used, but other tests would use the `TestAdapter`.

+In Rails 7.1, all tests will respect the `queue_adapter` config if provided.
+This may cause test errors, if you had set the `queue_adapter` config to something other than `:test`, but written tests in a way that was dependent on the `TestAdapter`.

+If no config is provided, the `TestAdapter` will continue to be used.

 Upgrading from Rails 6.1 to Rails 7.0
 -------------------------------------